JanHerca/urantiapedia/output/wikijs/en/article/Tom_Allen/The_Intergalactic_Wanderer.md

 As believers and followers of the Urantia revelation, we are compelled by a God-given sense of curiosity to clarify the truth in our sincere attempt to unify reality.
 We must decipher and interpret the English usage and language of The Urantia Book; we must couple the epochal revelation and its outsized revealed cosmology with twentieth-century astronomy; we must study current science and seek to couple it with the epochal revelation.
 This triad of verification and study will ultimately bring great insight into reality.
 We humans have not been given a revelation beyond our means of comprehension.
 Otherwise, we would be deprived of vigorous thought and spiritual progress.
 It would be a cosmic tyranny for celestial beings to reveal more than present civilization can comprehend.
 Our imaginations would be stifled.

 It is our responsibility to pursue this vigorous passion by studying Causality, to live ethical and moral lives as Duty, and to come to worship God deeply and fruitfully.
 We must delight in cultivating courageous and independent cosmic thinking.
-“But it is sad to note that so few on Urantia delight in cultivating these qualities of courageous and independent cosmic thinking.” ([UB 16:6.9](/en/The_Urantia_Book/16#p6_9)) Let us pray that we may be so courageous and that we may bring this joy of curiosity and deep thinking to others.
+“But it is sad to note that so few on Urantia delight in cultivating these qualities of courageous and independent cosmic thinking.” (<a id="a200_380"></a>[UB 16:6.9](/en/The_Urantia_Book/16#p6_9)) Let us pray that we may be so courageous and that we may bring this joy of curiosity and deep thinking to others.

 Thank you, Father and Mother.
 And thank you to all the ministers and administrators who have undertaken the task of providing advanced truth to our generation.